Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 1. Cold compress or ice packs: Cold compress or ice packs can reduce swelling and bruising of the sternum.
 It also relieves pain.

-A ready-made cold compress (can be bought in drug stores and are stored in the freezer at home) can be used or a simple ice pack (a plastic bag filled with ice or ice wrapped in small cloth or towel) can be used.
-This is applied on the chest area, especially on the sternum.
+A ready-made cold compress (can be bought in drug stores and stored in the freezer at home) can be used or a simple ice pack (a plastic bag filled with ice or ice wrapped in a small cloth or towel) can be used.
+This is applied to the chest area, especially on the sternum.
 Ice should not be applied directly to the skin.

-A cold compress is to be applied for 20 to 30 minutes (on and off) on the sternum 3-4 times a day for the first 24 to 72 hours.
+A cold compress is to be applied for 20 to 30 minutes (on and off) on the sternum three to four times a day for the first 24 to 72 hours.
 This should be done until swelling lessens, which may take a few days, or until the patient is comfortable not using a cold compress anymore.

 2. Healthy diet: A healthy diet promotes healthy bones, which shortens the recovery time.
 Certain fruits and vegetables have nutrients that promote faster healing.
 They should always be included in the diet of a person suffering from a sternum contusion.

 Vitamin C: Vitamin C (ascorbic acid) can significantly reduce inflammation and help wounds heal.
 The body needs it to process neurotransmitters, L-carnitine, and collagen.
 Collagen is essentially found in connective tissues, which allows wounds to heal at a faster rate.
 Major sources of vitamin C include citrus fruits, potatoes, and tomatoes.